Manage query pipeline conditions

 Note

-Members with the privilege to view query pipelines (i.e., the View all or the Custom access level on the Query Pipelines domain) can review the conditions in read-only mode (see Manage privileges and Query Pipelines Domain).
+Members with the privilege to view query pipelines (that is, the View all or the Custom access level on the Query Pipelines domain) can review the conditions in read-only mode (see Manage privileges and Query pipelines domain).

 On the Conditions (platform-ca | platform-eu | platform-au) page, you can perform the following actions: